Gilbert U-238 Atomic Energy Laboratory: Criticism

 In 2006, the pop culture publication Radar Magazine called the lab set one of "the 10 most dangerous toys of all time, ... exclud[ing] BB guns, slingshots, throwing stars, and anything else actually intended to inflict harm", because of the radioactive material it included (it was number 2 on the list; number 1 was lawn darts).

 The professional journal IEEE Spectrum published a more-detailed review in 2020, discussing the kit in the context of the history of science education kits and safety concerns.
 It described the likely radiation exposure as "minimal, about the equivalent to a day’s UV exposure from the sun", provided that the radioactive samples were not removed from their containers, in compliance with the warnings in the kit instructions.

 The Bulletin of the Atomic Scientists published a brief article on the web, which featured Voula Saridakis, a curator at the Museum of Science and Industry (Chicago) hosting a detailed video tour of the Atomic Energy Lab components.
 She concluded by saying that the kit failed to sell because of its high price, and not due to any safety concerns at the time.

 Legacy

-Unlike other A.C.
-Gilbert Company chemistry sets, the Atomic Energy Lab was never popular and was soon taken off the shelves.
+Unlike A.C.
+Gilbert's chemistry sets, the Atomic Energy Lab was never popular and was soon taken off the shelves.
 Fewer than 5,000 kits were sold, and the product was only offered in 1950 and 1951.
-Gilbert believed the Atomic Energy Lab was commercially unsuccessful because the lab was more appropriate for those who had some educational background rather than the younger crowd that the A.C.
-Gilbert Company aimed for.
+Gilbert believed the Atomic Energy Lab was commercially unsuccessful because the lab was more appropriate for those who had some educational background rather than the A.C.
+Gilbert Company's younger typical target audience.
 Columbia University purchased five of these sets for their physics lab.